Review: TALL MEN (2016)

 Probably everyone has managed to miss a payment or fall a bit behind on their debts at some point in time.
 And you probably remember the phone calls you got looking for those payments.
-In THE TALL MEN, writer/director Jonathan Holbrook (BELOVED BEAST) takes that already unpleasant situation and gives it a demonic twist.
+In TALL MEN, writer/director Jonathan Holbrook (BELOVED BEAST) takes that already unpleasant situation and gives it a demonic twist.
 The result is a unique mix of realistic drama and supernatural horror.

 Terrence (Dan Crisafulli) has issues, lots of them.
-Both mentally and financially challenged he’s declaring bankruptcy as THE TALL MEN starts.
+Both mentally and financially challenged, he’s declaring bankruptcy as TALL MEN starts.
 When he’s offered a black credit card by a mysterious company he uses it to buy a car and impress Lucy (Kay Whitney) a lass with problems of her own.
-However Terrence hasn’t read the small print, interest on his debt is compounding daily.
-And when he can’t pay the bill collectors show up.
+However, Terrence hasn’t read the small print, interest on his debt is compounding daily.
+And when he can’t pay, the bill collectors show up.
 Mysterious large men who show up at night, haunting him like ghosts, or maybe something worse.

-THE TALL MEN does have it’s issues though, primarily a running time of nearly two and a quarter hours.
+TALL MEN does have its issues though, primarily a running time of nearly two and a quarter hours.
 That’s way too long.
-The original version ran an hour and fifty minutes and I’d be curious to compare them and see what was added.
-The script has pacing issues to begin with and drawing it out to this length makes them even worse.
-At least half an hour maybe more should have been trimmed.
+The original version ran an hour and fifty minutes, and I’d be curious to compare them and see what was added.
+The script has pacing issues to begin with, and drawing it out to this length makes them even worse.
+At least half an hour, maybe more, should have been trimmed.

-For those with the patience to sit through longer films, THE TALL MEN is an exercise in a slow burn that will make you want to cut up your credit cards.
-Others may be tempted to hit fast forward.
-Despite its issues, it’s worth the effort and I’m very interested in Holbrook’s upcoming feature BELOVED BEAST.
+For those with the patience to sit through longer films, TALL MEN is an exercise in a slow burn that will make you want to cut up your credit cards.
+Others may be tempted to hit fast-forward.
+Despite its issues, it’s worth the effort, and I’m very interested in Holbrook’s upcoming feature BELOVED BEAST.

 THE TALL MEN is available on iTunes, Amazon and other digital platforms.